ENACT HEALTH SAFETY CHANGES IN PHYSICAL SPACES

 Transition 1/3 of Purdue administrative staff to remote work status

-Since early April, 65% of administrative staff have been working remotely and that effort will continue through the fall semester, dependent upon on-campus needs.
+Since early April, nearly 70% of administrative staff have been working remotely at least some of the time, and that effort will continue through the fall and spring semesters, dependent upon on-campus needs.

 Ready buildings, common spaces for activities